-The Montana Tech Foundation provided for various investments in stocks and other investment securities.
+The Montana Technological University Foundation provided for various investments in stocks and other investment securities.
 Investment securities, in general, are exposed to various risks, such as: significant world events, interest rate, credit, and overall market volatility.
 The Montana Tech Foundation may invest in securities with contractual cash flows, such as: asset backed securities, collateralized mortgage obligations and commercial mortgage backed securities, including securities backed by subprime mortgage loans.
 The value, liquidity, and related income of these securities are sensitive to changes in economic conditions, including real estate value, delinquencies or defaults, or both, and may be adversely affected by shifts in the market's perception of the issuers and changes in interest rates.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statements of financial position.

 Concentrations of credit risk with respect to contributions are limited due to several contributors comprising the Foundation's contributor base and their dispersion across different industries and geographic areas.
-As of June 30, 2020, the Foundation had contributions from one donor which represented 13% of total contributions.
+As of June 30, 2021 and 2020, the Foundation had contributions from three and one donors which represented 14% and 13%, respectively, of total contributions.